 Project Management Mastery – The Inside Passage Project – 60 PDU’s or 6 CEU’s

 Call Today to Register: 877-670-7863 or email us.
-Spaces on these trips are limited.A long voyage requires a large amount of planning and strategy and yet it encapsulates all the concepts of Project Management with a strong emphasis on Risk Management and Team Building.
-In a fun and interesting atmosphere, you will learn to make real-time decisions, and play a part both as a member of the technical team producing the deliverable but also as a manager assessing the execution of the project/voyage, all under the watchful eye of a licensed captain of 20+ years.
-The trip is one-way (you fly the other) between Bellingham, Washington and Ketchikan, Alaska (or the reverse from Ketchikan to Bellingham) and includes time for sightseeing, wildlife watching, kayaking and hiking, all fit in between class time and all meals are gourmet and are included as well.
+Spaces on these trips are limited to a maximum of 8 passengers.A long voyage requires a large amount of planning and strategy and yet it encapsulates all the concepts of Project Management with a strong emphasis on Risk Management and Team Building.
+In a fun and interesting atmosphere, you will learn to make real-time decisions, play a part as a member of the technical team producing the deliverable as well as a manager assessing the execution of the project/voyage, all under the watchful eye of a licensed captain of 20+ years.
+The 12-day trip is one-way between Bellingham, Washington and Ketchikan, Alaska (or the reverse from Ketchikan to Bellingham) and includes time for sightseeing, wildlife watching, kayaking and hiking, between class times.
+All meals are gourmet and are included as well.

 We’ve partnered with the industry leader in Accelerated Project Management education – Cheetah Learning – to develop this curriculum so our students can also earn 60 PDU’s or 6 CEU’s towards maintaining their professional credentials.

 Are you interested in having a great, once in a lifetime experience, while at the same time completing your education requirement for maintaining your professional credentials as a project manager?
 And have you also wanted to cruise the Inside Passage but didn’t have the boat or the knowledge to do it alone?
 This 12-day trip will put all of that together.